Set Desktop & Lock Screen Wallpaper Using Intune Win32 App

-1. Create two PowerShell scripts called InstallWallpapers.ps1 and UninstallWallpapers.ps1 using below code.
-Change the wallpaper file names in the script to match those stored in the DeployWallpapers folder.
+• Create two PowerShell scripts called InstallWallpapers.ps1 and UninstallWallpapers.ps1 using the code below.
+If you have a different file name than the one I am using, then update wallpaper file names in the script to match those stored in the DeployWallpapers folder.

 InstallWallpapers.ps1